mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_04/instructions.md

 ```

 <!-- Higher order error handlers.
 Very cool. -->

 This block might be repeated in many other functions, especially similar ones.
 Therefore, you may create a higher order function to make it easier wrapping similar functions with the same block and failures!

-Let's first create an `errorHandler` function where it accepts a callback which is going to be our service's method:
+Let's first create an `errorHandler` function where it accepts a callback which is going to be your service's method:

 ```dart
  typedef AsyncCallBack<T> = Future<T> Function();